-- Canada and the U.S. are each other's #1 minerals trading partner, with approximately \$140 billion in annual two-way minerals and metals trade.35 - Canada's critical minerals are key to U.S. national and economic dominance.
-Canada produces over 60 minerals and metals, including 22 of the 50 minerals listed as critical by the U.S. Geological Survey.36 - Canada is a leading supplier to the U.S. of minerals that support the automotive, agriculture, defence, clean energy, and communications industries. - The U.S. defence sector is one of the largest beneficiaries of Canada's resource wealth and processing capacity.
-Various Canadian minerals are some of the best alternatives to non-allied supply for the U.S. - Canada has been part of the U.S. defence industrial base for more than 70 years, with more than 2500 agreements covering various aspects of North American security. - Canada is the most important global producer of potash and supplies 77% of the total U.S. demand.
-The only other significant global producers are Russia and Belarus. - Canada is a leading supplier to the U.S. for the following minerals, and the most important supplier of potash, aluminum, uranium, and refined zinc: - 73% of U.S. consumption of potash (agricultural sector and food security); - o 47% of U.S. total consumption of tellurium (solar cells and other manufacturing applications); - 45% of U.S. total consumption of refined zinc (steel industry); - o 27% of U.S. total consumption of niobium (defence); - o 24% of U.S. total consumption of aluminum (automotive and transportation); - 21% of U.S. total consumption of nickel (stainless steel, lithium-ion batteries); and - 21% of U.S. total consumption of uranium (nuclear power). - Canada is already a top 3 supplier of advanced semiconductor minerals to the U.S., with the potential to expand production.
-As well, Canada is a top supplier of EVs and battery materials (nickel, aluminum, natural graphite) and has significant reserves of lithium and rare earth elements. - Through the Canada-U.S. Joint Action Plan on Critical Minerals and other agreements, we are building North American critical mineral supply chains that bolster diversity in the market, reduce risk throughout the value chain, and safeguard national security and economic interests. - Collaboration through these agreements has resulted in joint action on research and innovation, supply chain modelling, and industry facilitation. - Tangible outcomes include Canada and the U.S. Department of Defense announcing joint investments of more than USD\$100 million targeting the development of strategic critical mineral deposits in Canada and at this time, appears to be a continuation of DPA Title III funding for Canadian projects (in light of the U.S. Administration's ongoing review of approximately 2600 funding programs, including DPA Title III) with all recipients reporting that funding was still being made available, if not being accelerated to announce the following projects: - Lomiko DPA award of U.S. \$8.2 million for its graphite mining project. - Fortune Minerals DPA award of U.S. \$6.38 million for cobalt and bismuth mining to refining metals. - Electra Battery Materials DPA award of U.S. \$20 million for a cobalt sulphate facility. - Nano One DPA award of U.S. \$12.9 million for its battery materials facility. - Fireweed Metals DPA award of U.S. \$15.8 million for the development of its zinc project, which also contains germanium, gallium, and tungsten resources.
+- Canada and the U.S. are each other's #1 minerals trading partner, with \$141 billion in annual two-way minerals and metals trade in 2024.34 - Canada's critical minerals are key to U.S. national and economic dominance.
+Canada produces over 60 minerals and metals, including 22 of the 50 minerals listed as critical by the U.S. Geological Survey.35 - Canada is a leading supplier to the U.S. of minerals that support the energy, automotive, agriculture, defence, and communications industries. - The U.S. defence sector is one of the largest beneficiaries of Canada's resource wealth and processing capacity.
+Various Canadian minerals are some of the best alternatives to non-allied supply for the U.S. - Canada has been part of the U.S. defence industrial base for more than 70 years, with more than 2500 agreements covering various aspects of North American security. - Canada and the U.S. have jointly invested \$100 million to advance strategic critical minerals projects that will serve North American defence supply chains. - Canada is the most important global producer of potash and supplies 73% of total U.S. consumption.
+The only other significant global producers are Russia and Belarus. - Canada is a leading supplier to the U.S. for the following minerals, and the most important supplier of potash, aluminum, uranium, primary nickel, and refined zinc: - o 73% of U.S. total consumption of potash (agricultural sector and food security); - 47% of U.S. total consumption of tellurium (solar cells and other manufacturing applications); - 45% of U.S. total consumption of refined zinc (steel industry); - o 27% of U.S. total consumption of niobium (defence); - o 24% of U.S. total consumption of aluminum (automotive and transportation); - 41% of U.S. total consumption of primary nickel (stainless steel, lithium-ion batteries); - 21% of U.S. total consumption of uranium (nuclear power); and, - o 12% of U.S. total consumption of germanium (Defence, telecommunications). - Canada is already a top 3 supplier of advanced semiconductor minerals to the U.S., with the potential to expand production.
+As well, Canada is a top supplier of key energy transition minerals, such as colbalt, graphite, copper, and nickle, and has significant reserves of lithium and rare earth elements. - Through the Canada-U.S. Joint Action Plan on Critical Minerals and other collaboration initiatives, we are building North American critical mineral supply chains that bolster diversity in the market, reduce risk throughout the value chain, and safeguard our shared national security and economic interests. - Collaboration through these initiatives has resulted in joint action on research and innovation, supply chain modelling, and industry facilitation.

-35 NRCan with Statistics Canada data
+34 NRCan with Statistics Canada data

-36 NRCan and United States Geological Survey.
+35 NRCan and United States Geological Survey.